How EBS Concurrent Processing Should Run on Oracle RAC

 - It is simpler than assigning a “Target Instance” parameter to each concurrent program.
 Most EBS environments have queues and incompatibility parameters defined already.
 The rest is simple.
 Just add a tns alias and assign it to the concurrent manager.
 A single service or tns entry needs to be added to adjust the configuration if necessary.

 - In addition, the solution allows several other benefits, including:

-- Based on my knowledge, you can implement the feature without making many architectural changes.
+- To my knowledge, you can implement the feature without making many architectural changes.
 In fact, it looks to me like the “Target Instance” parameter is a more complex change as each concurrent request executed on a concurrent manager may need to create a connection to a different database instance.
-In case or proposed solution:
+Proposed solution:

 - Just in case you have difficulties to understand the diagram let me to list the components used:

 - PAY1, OTH1, FIN1 – services defined on the database cluster side.
 Each services has one or several primary instances and one or several fail-over instances.
-Each services can have a certain resources assigned by Resource manager
+Each services can have certain resources assigned by Resource manager.

 - Please note that

-I am very interested to hear your thoughts and experience how do you configure and use Concurrent Processing in Real Application Cluster environments.
-Please feel free to use comments or even send me an email or a message directly.
-Please keep in mind Dell engineers enhancement request 4159920 APPSRAP:PCP/CONCURRENT MANAGER – RAC NODE AFFINITY & LISTENER LOAD BALANCING.
-If you think this is an option your organisation could leverage from feel free to log a SR with Oracle Support and ask to add your business case to the enhancement request / bug description.
+I am very interested to hear your thoughts and experience on how to configure and use Concurrent Processing in Real Application Cluster environments.
+Please feel free to comment or even send me an email or a message directly.
+Please keep in mind Dell engineers’ enhancement request 4159920 APPSRAP:PCP/CONCURRENT MANAGER – RAC NODE AFFINITY & LISTENER LOAD BALANCING.
+If you think this is an option your organisation could leverage from, feel free to log a SR with Oracle Support and ask to add your business case to the enhancement request/bug description.